michellexbui/michelle-and-richard/content/_index.md

 +++
 # Content Identity
 title = "Home Page"
-description = "Home page description, a must for SEO and social shares"
+description = "Main page, which includes a short summary of the wedding day"

 # Dates
 date = "2025-05-20T21:32:02+02:00"